 The estimated loss rates are estimated based on historical observed default rates over the expected life of the debtors and are adjusted for forward-looking information that is available without undue cost or effort.
 The grouping is regularly reviewed by management to ensure relevant information about specific debtors is updated.

-During the year ended 31 December 2019 and 2020, no impairment allowance was provided for trade receivables from restaurant operations and amounts due from related companies as the amount is insignificant.
+During the year ended 31 December 2022, no loss allowance was provided for trade receivables from restaurant operations and amounts due from related companies as the credit risk is insignificant (2021: loss allowance of approximately HK\$175,000).